tildearrow/furnace/doc/1-intro/quickstart.md

 click the `+` button to add a new instrument. a small list of instrument types will pop up, one for each type supported by the chips in use. select "FM (OPN)", and the new instrument will appear in the list as "00: Instrument 0". this will sound the same as the default instrument (listed as "- None -").

-we still need something new and different, so let's pull from another module. open up a second instance of Furnace and use `Ctrl-O` to open the `quickstart.fur` <!-- this filename? --> file included with Furnace in its `demos` <!-- this location? --> directory. the instrument list will contain "00: synth brass" <!-- this name? -->; select it, then use the floppy-disk save icon above it to save it wherever you like.
+we still need something new and different, so let's pull from another module. open up a second instance of Furnace and use `Ctrl-O` to open the `quickstart.fur` file included with Furnace in its `demos` <!-- this location? --> directory. the instrument list will contain "00: synth brass" <!-- this name? -->; select it, then use the floppy-disk save icon above it to save it wherever you like.
 Furnace instrument filenames end with the `.fui` extension.

 let's return to the first instance with our slowly-evolving practice track. load up the new instrument; click the folder button left of the "save instrument" button and select the file. it will appear in the list as "01: synth brass" <!-- this name? -->, and it should already be highlighted.